anuket-project/RM/doc/ref_model/chapters/chapter01.rst

   - **Audience**: This chapter is aimed at architects and others with an interest in how the decisions were made.

-- **Chapter 03 - Modelling**: This chapter covers the high-level cloud infrastructure model itself.
+- **Chapter 03 - Modelling**: This chapter covers the high-level cloud infrastructure model.

   - **Audience**: This chapter is aimed at architects and others who want to gain a quick high-level understanding of the model.